Bachelor of Arts (BA) in Economics: Career Path

 • Macroeconomics: This course covers the basic principles of macroeconomics, including national income accounting, monetary and fiscal policy, and international trade.

-• Statistics: This course covers the basic concepts of statistics, including probability, statistical inference, and data analysis.
+• Statistics: This course covers basic statistics concepts, including probability, statistical inference, and data analysis.

 • History of Economic Thought: This course covers the development of economic thought through history, including the works of Adam Smith, Karl Marx, John Maynard Keynes, and Milton Friedman.

-• Writing and Research in Economics: This course provides an introduction to writing and research skills in economics, including data analysis and interpreting results.
+• Writing and Research in Economics: This course introduces writing and research skills, including data analysis and interpreting results.

-• Internship: Some program may include an internship where students can apply the knowledge and skills they have learned in the classroom in a real-world setting.
+• Internship: Some programs may include an internship, during which students can apply the knowledge and skills they have learned in the classroom in a real-world setting.

 Objectives, Goals, and Vision